 AVON TRAIL ADOPTS A HIGHWAY.

 In 2018, the Avon Trail joined the “Adopt a Highway Program”, in part fulfilling its environmental mandate.
-After negotiations with the Ministry of Transport, we were assigned the section of highway No. 7 & 8 from Stratford East Limits to Perth County Road 109, a distance 3.0 km.
+After negotiations with the Ministry of Transport, we were assigned the section of highway No. 7 & 8 from the east side of Stratford to Perth County Road 109, a distance 3.0 km.

-This is a worthwhile section for the Avon Trail to adopt as it is the last section of road before entering Stratford from the east and is adjacent to a part of the Avon Trail Side Trail.
-Cleaning up the inevitable garbage along this section will greatly enhance the impression tourists and others get as they approach the city.
+This is a worthwhile section for the Avon Trail to adopt as it is the last section of road before entering Stratford from the east and is adjacent to part of the Avon Side Trail.
+Cleaning up the garbage along this section will enhance the impression visitors have as they approach the city.

-The goal is to pick up three times a year.
-Each clean up event would require 10 volunteers.
+Each clean-up event requires about 10 volunteers.
 There is considerable emphasis on safety which is provided in the training and guideline resources.
 Follow the links provided below to view these resources.

-These resources, which are available on the Avon Trail website and by email, are:
+These resources, which are available on the Avon Trail website are: